 Honoring Outstanding Achievements in Dairy Science

 Nagendra Shah, professor of food science and technology at the University of Hong Kong, was named the recipient of IDFA’s 2016 Research Award in Dairy Foods Processing.
 Shah has conducted research in dairy foods processing for more than 35 years and has published results on physiology, bioactivities and health properties of probiotics; functional starter cultures; and the texture and microstructure of low-fat yogurt and mozzarella cheese.
-His team also has developed rapid and reliable techniques to detect and quantify pathogens in milk powder.
 Read more.

 In 2015, the award was presented to Harjinder Singh, Ph.D., in recognition of his research accomplishments regarding milk and milk products.
 Singh holds an industry‐endowed chair in Dairy Science and Technology at Massey University in New Zealand.